anywaydense/QubesEphemerize/README.md

 ### Step 4

-Find the list of all HVM DispVM's in the system.
+Find the list of all HVM DispVM's in the system (usually just sys-usb and sys-net).
-For each such VM, say in this case called hvmvm, issue
+For each such VM, say in this case sys-net, issue
 ```
-qvm-volume config hvmvm:private rw 1
+qvm-volume config sys-net:private rw 1
 ```
-Usually hvmvm will only be usb-sys and usb-net.
 The command above disables the patch for these HVM's.
 I plan on fixing this issue in the next iteration of the patch.
 Reboot the system and you are done.

 ## Additional comments*